ReivenIV/Philosophers_dinner/README.md

 - `[time_to_sleep]`: The time (in milliseconds) a philosopher spends sleeping after eating or thinking.
 - optional `[number_of_times_each_philosopher_must_eat]`: The number of times each philosopher must eat before the simulation ends.

+Each philosopher logs the following actions:
+- Taking a fork
+- Eating
+- Sleeping
+- Thinking
+- Dying

+The logged messages are always in sequential order.

 ## Keep in mind before input data :

 Thinking time or "t_think" is the contention time waiting for the forks If
 #### Even amount of philosophers
 	- t_die = t_eat + t_sleep + 10

 	- if (t_eat <= t_sleep) === 0 t_think
 		- No contention and the process is symetric philos will sleep and eat.
 		- exs: